 For his final project at the Design Academy of Eindhoven, Hassani drew upon his childhood experiences to create a giant version of his old playthings.
 Nearly 20 times bigger than the original, the heavier and sturdier Mine Kafon was made from bamboo and biodegradable plastic.
 Propelled by the wind, they could meander through dangerous terrain, saving lives with each mine they trigger.

-It has been estimated that through conventional methods, its costs up to $1,200 to remove a single landmine.
-Hassani’s design costs only 40 Euros, and can be used multiple times before needing to be replaced.
-With every explosion, the Mine Kafon looses only one or two legs, allowing it to keep moving and remove up to three or four explosive devices in a single journey.
-He hopes to track his inventions by GPS, monitoring their paths and keeping tabs on how many bombs they clear.
+It has been estimated that through conventional methods, it costs up to $1,200 to remove a single landmine.
+Hassani’s design cost only 40 Euros, and it could be used multiple times before needing to be replaced.
+With every explosion, the Mine Kafon loses only one or two legs, allowing it to keep moving and remove up to three or four explosive devices in a single journey.
+Hassani would track his inventions by GPS, monitoring their paths and keeping tabs on how many bombs they cleared.

 Hassani’s work has toured the MOMA in New York as well as the Gallery Slott in Paris.
 Visit the link to see the Mine Kafon in action!

 Evolution of the Mine Kafon Drone